piszewc/python-deep-learning-data-science/T-SQL/Exam 70-761/sql_skill_requirments.md

 A more efficient query would be:

 ```
-SELECT City FROM CustomersWHERE City LIKE ‘Char%’
+SELECT City FROM Customers
+WHERE City LIKE ‘Char%’
 ```

 This query will pull only the expected results of **Char**leston, **Char**lotte, and **Char**lton.